digitalcytometry/cytospace/README.md

 The zip file containing the dataset can be downloaded <a href="https://drive.google.com/file/d/1hwK_sh355chdmW50yrPJq7_W8j6HuRHh/view?usp=share_link" target="_blank">here</a>.

 Running CytoSPACE with the command below generates the results shown <a href="https://drive.google.com/file/d/1bX4SqrYzIXov_A5ivlJ8U0qD8_lXmmBf/view?usp=share_link" target="_blank">here</a> .
 The format of the output will be the same as the breast cancer dataset above.
 Please note that here we specify the `-ctfep` parameter instead of using CytoSPACE's internal algorithm for estimating cell fractions (see [__Advanced options__](#advanced-options) - __User-provided fractional composition of each cell type__) as the scRNA-seq atlas used as reference was generated using Smart-seq2.
+If using CytoSPACE v1.0.4+, the `--downsample-off` flag should additionally be specified.
 ```bash
   cytospace -sp melanoma_scRNA_GEP.txt -ctp melanoma_scRNA_celllabels.txt -stp melanoma_STdata_slide1_GEP.txt -cp melanoma_STdata_slide1_coordinates.txt -ctfep melanoma_cell_fraction_estimates.txt -o cytospace_results_melanoma -mcn 20 -g square -sm lap_CSPR
 ```